 Professor Edwards has been President of the Latin American and Caribbean Economic Association (LACEA), and is currently a member of the Scientific Advisory Council of the Kiel Institute of World Economics, Kiel-Germany.
 He was a member of California Governor Arnold Schwarzenegger’s Council of Economic Advisors.

 In 2013 Professor Edwards was awarded the Carlos Díaz-Alejandro Prize in recognition for his research on the Latin American economies.

-Sebastian Edwards was born in Santiago, Chile.
-He was educated at the Catholic University of Chile, and received an M.A. and Ph.D. in economics from the University of Chicago.
+Professor Edwards was educated at the Universidad Católica de Chile.
+He received an MA in economics in 1978, and a Ph.D. in economics in 1981, both from the University of Chicago.